zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

     ![](images/studentguide/Picture119.png)

-- Run the **setupAlphaUser.sh** script with the following command - ignore the warnings:
+- Run the **setupAlphaUser.sh** script with the following command.
+Ignore the warnings. **Note**: the setupAlphaUser.sh script use the Password suggested in previous steps.
+If you used a different password when creating the Database than what was documented, you will need to update the the password in the script.

     ```
     ./setupAlphaUser.sh